-Many types of vehicles can put equity interests into employee hands, ranging from stock options to ESOPs to purchase plans to phantom stock.
+Many types of vehicles can put equity interests into employee's hands, ranging from stock options to ESOPs to purchase plans to phantom stock.
 Each vehicle has its own unique mix of features.
-Tax treatment, accounting rules and motivational impact are just some of the differentiating factors.
-Important issues to consider are the owner or founder’s personal financial concerns, valuation of the company’s stock, federal and state securities laws, liquidity for employee shareholders and the policies and procedures of stock plan administration.
+Tax treatment, accounting rules, and motivational impact are just some of the differentiating factors.
+Important issues to consider are the owner or founder’s personal financial concerns, valuation of the company’s stock, federal and state securities laws, liquidity for employee shareholders, and the policies and procedures of stock plan administration.
 When analyzed together, several employee ownership alternatives should emerge as best suited to a company’s particular needs.

 Beyster Institute consultants help companies determine a thoughtful rationale for the design of an equity-sharing program and identify the tools and resources required to implement the plan.

-The history of employee ownership is littered with the experiences of well-meaning, but poorly informed business owners who consulted a lawyer, put in a stock plan and were disappointed to see very little change in terms of employee behavior and business results.
+The history of employee ownership is littered with the experiences of well-meaning but poorly informed business owners who consulted a lawyer, put in a stock plan, and was disappointed to see very little change in terms of employee behavior and business results.
 However, there are many more examples of companies that were transformed in the most positive ways — business results among them — after installing a stock plan.